Hashara/CS4622-Machine-Learning-Project/README.md

   ```
 # Models

-*  Use `GridSearch` for hyper-parameter tunning in `GradientBoost` and `XgBoost` models
+*  Use `GridSearch` for hyper-parameter tunning, for that used `GridSearchCV` library
-*  GradientBoost and XgBoost has comparatively high accuracies
+*  GradientBoost and XgBoost had comparatively high accuracies
 *  MLPClassifer had comparatively low accuracy

 ## Random Forest